Kraken-CI/website/docs/entities.md

 #### Job Environments

 A `Job` contains definition of multiple `environments`.
 An `environment` specifies the following conditions for the execution of a `job`:
-- *executors group* - pointing to machines which will be used to run the steps
+- *agents group* - pointing to machines with agents which will be used to run the steps
 - *operating system* - OS that will be used on the machines
 - *configuration* - one of `configurations` defined in the `stage`